mikependon/RepoDB/Docs/pages/introduction.rst

 Goal
 ----

-To be the fastest and most efficient ORM library for .NET.
+To be the fastest and the most efficient ORM library for .NET.

 Vision
 ------